erikanagamine/autonomousdatabase/README.md

 <a name="3"></a>
 # 3. Provisioning Autonomous Transaction Processing (ATP)

-In this session we will provision an Autonomous database Transaction Processing.
+In this session we will provision an Autonomous Transaction Processing Database.
 This database is designed for OLTP.

 So, to start the provision, go to menu -> Databases -> Autonomous Transaction Processing: